abbasfreestyle/react-native-af-video-player/README.md

     const header = state.params && (state.params.fullscreen ? undefined : null)
     const tabBarVisible = state.params ? state.params.fullscreen : true
     return {
-      // If you're using stack navigators, you can hide the header bar like so header,
+      // For stack navigators, you can hide the header bar like so header,
-      // If you're using the tab navigators, you can hide the tab bar like so tabBarVisible,
+      // For the tab navigators, you can hide the tab bar like so tabBarVisible,
     }
   }

   onFullScreen(status) {
-    // Set the params to pass in the fullscreen status to navigationOptions this.props.navigation.setParams({
+    // Set the params to pass in fullscreen status to navigationOptions this.props.navigation.setParams({
       fullscreen: !status
     })